-Treviso, also known as “Marca Trevigiana” is located along the motorway A27 Venezia-Belluno and has easily accessible from SS13 Terraglio Venezia-Mestre and from other nearby cities of Padua, Vicenza, Bassano, Belluno and Cortina.
-The city is also equipped with the well working airport of “San Giuseppe” located one kilometer away from the city centre and from the international airport of Venice “Marco Polo”.
+Treviso, also known as “Marca Trevigiana” is located along the motorway A27 Venezia-Belluno and has easily accessible from SS13 Terraglio Venezia-Mestre and from other nearby cities of Padua, Vicenza, Bassano, Belluno, and Cortina.
+The city is also equipped with the well working airport of “San Giuseppe” located one kilometer away from the city center and from the international airport of Venice “Marco Polo”.

 Treviso was built on the average Venetian plain in an area rich of water resources and forests, as well as it is wet from rivers: Botteniga, Sile, Storgata, Limbraga and Dosson that adorn it and from which the Italian writer Giovanni Comisso has several times described it in its written.
 Some of the distinguished people of Treviso: Totila, skilled leader; Pope Benedict XI°; sculptor Arturo Martini and the painter Cesare Benedetti.